Catchphrase (British game show): Main game

-For the first round, the computer would slowly draw a catchphrase on the screen accompanied by background music (the 2013 series uses CGI computer animation).
-When most of the catchphrase had been revealed, a bell would sound and the contestants could then buzz in and try to guess the answer.
+For the first round, the large screen in front of the contestants would slowly draw a visual representation of the catchphrase answer accompanied by background music (primarily using CGI).
+When most of the catchphrase has been revealed, contestants can then buzz in and try to guess the answer.
 If the player that buzzed in guessed incorrectly, the other player would be offered the chance to guess.
-If a player guessed correctly, he/she would win the predetermined amount and then have a chance to solve the bonus catchphrase.
+If a player guessed correctly, they would win the predetermined amount and then have a chance to solve the bonus catchphrase.